invoiceninja/invoiceninja.github.io/source/en/advanced-settings.md

 * **Invoice Design** - Custom invoice design templates, specific to the group.

-* **Generated Numbers** - Use a unique number counter and set of numbering rules for the group, apart from the rest of your clients.
+* **mbers** - Use a unique number counter and set of numbering rules for the group, apart from the rest of your clients.

 * **Email Settings** - Change the default generic settings for emails sent out to group members by Invoice NInja.